 Restricted use and restricted supply chemicals

-Restrictions apply to the supply and use of certain high risk chemicals to manage risks associated with their use.
+Restrictions apply to the supply and use of certain high-risk chemicals.

-The Australian Pesticides and Veterinary Medicines Association (APVMA) has restricted the supply of high risk chemicals to ensure they are only supplied to authorised persons who have successfully completed accredited training in their handling and use.
+The Australian Pesticides and Veterinary Medicines Association (APVMA) has restricted the supply of high-risk chemicals to ensure they are only supplied to authorised persons who have successfully completed accredited training in their handling and use.
 In Victoria, these chemicals are known as 'restricted supply' chemicals.
-For information on APVMA restricted chemical products, visit the APVMA website.

 'Restricted use' chemicals

 In Victoria, there are some high-risk chemicals that are restricted in terms of who can use them and what they can be used for.
 These are known as 'restricted use' chemicals.

 Restrictions were placed on these chemicals because they have a potentially higher risk of negatively affecting:

 - the environment, or